bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:28:12

-I have no idea how many gigawatts worth of data centers is out there that are just doing general compute and AI.
+I have no idea how many gigawatts worth of data centers are out there that are just doing general compute and AI.
 Maybe Bitcoin is bigger than that, but maybe not.

 NVK: 01:28:21

-That came up, I think on the last, sorry, on the previous boot run.
+That came up, I think on the last, sorry, on the previous bull run.
-But anyways, somebody can give us some notes later.
+But anyway, somebody can give us some notes later.

-## Improving Bitcoin development and visibility/perception of development

 So guys, like there's like, I guess like two things now, like one, one main thing I want to address and then like some questions from the audience, unless you guys sort of like have things that you want to bring up, which is totally cool with me.
-So one thing is like really like the optimist view here, like What can we do to improve two things, the visibility on how the sausage is made so that the FUD can exist as easy.
+So one thing is like really like the optimist view here, like What can we do to improve two things, the visibility on how the sausage is made so that the FUD can exist as easily.
 So we don't have like Wall Street Journal writing retarded articles or at least retarded headlines.
 And the other thing is like how do we improve development in terms of like, I wouldn't say like certainly like attracting more people, but like getting the people that are interested in working on that, like working on that.
-Who wants to tackle like each question here?
+Who wants to tackle each question here?

+## Improving Bitcoin development and visibility/perception of development

 Sjors Provoost: 01:29:13

 Well, to the first one, so The problem I guess is we have lots of good views into what's going on if you read Optech, but the average Wall Street Journal reader is not gonna read Optech.
 So I guess then the countermeasure would have to be some popular science writer actually writing about random Bitcoin core requests as if they're like super interesting.
-And that just takes a great science communicator or a great technology communicator that somehow can do it without coming across as a complete shill.
+And that just takes a great science communicator or a great technology communicator who somehow can do it without coming across as a complete shill.

 NVK: 01:29:43

 Well, I mean, the cool thing about pop science is that it can just invent whatever the fuck you want.
 And it goes into the thing as if it was true.
 Right.
-I mean, you know, if you read any pop science magazine or whatever, we have to stuff there is like, like completely either a lie or wrong.
+I mean, you know if you read any pop science magazine or whatever, we have to stuff there is like, like completely either a lie or wrong.

 Sjors Provoost: 01:29:59

 So the risk comes in.
-Right.
 So whoever is that writer may then decide to start promoting Ripple all of a sudden, or at least promote some sort of hard fork that they want.
 So maybe it's good that Bitcoin is a bit boring.